alexch/codelikethis/public/lessons/learn_to_code_with_javascript/loops.md

     7 potato,
     More!

-Write a program called `potato.js` that prints that poem, using loops.
+Please write a program called `potato.js` that prints that poem, using loops.

 (No, you can't just print the entire poem as a single string; that would be cheating.)

-# Many Potatoes
+# Many Potatoes, Many Solutions

 Remember, there's always more than one solution to any problem!
 Don't get fixated on finding the One Right Answer.